Suling: Construction

-Sulings are made mainly of "tamiang" bamboo (Schizostachyum blumei, Nees), a long, thin-walled bamboo tube.
+Sulings are made mainly of tamiang bamboo (Schizostachyum blumei, Nees), a long, thin-walled bamboo tube.
 The mouthpiece of the suling is circled with a thin band made of rattan near a small hole.

 Playing method

+To play the suling, performers blow into a gap between the rattan band and the bamboo tube at one end of the instrument.

 There are two factors that affect a fine suling's tone: